Hamidhrg/Guatemala2019/Tutorials/3.ModelSelection/Readme.md

 <p align="center"><img src="https://github.com/Hamidhrg/Guatemala2019/blob/master/Tutorials/3.ModelSelection/Cipres8.png" alt="Cipres8" width="800"></p>

 Now we want to download the \*.zip file marked with the red rectangle again.
 Download it and extract the files so we can take a look at them.

+**Today as the Cipres website is down, download `3_analysis.zip` from the [Guatemala2019/Data/](https://github.com/Hamidhrg/Guatemala2019/tree/master/Data) page and continue the exercise from here.**

 Inside your `analysis.zip`, you will find a file called `best_scheme.txt`, open it in your preferred text editor.
 Now I will explain the different blocks of information you have in the result file.
 First, you should see something like the next block:

 ```
 Settings used